hudeany/dkim/README.md

 # DKIM signatures (JAVA)
 Generation and validation of DKIM email signatures (DomainKeys Identified Mail) in JAVA

-This example code needs following dependencies:
+This example code needs following dependencies, which are not included in this repository:
 - activation-1.1.jar
 - javax.mail-1.6.2.jar